Mindsets: Where do they come from?

 Followup to: Why Your Mindset is So Important

-In Why Your Mindset is So Important I introduced the concept of mindsets from Carol Dweck’s book Mindset: The New Psychology of Success.1
+In Why Your Mindset is So Important I introduced the concept of mindsets from Carol Dweck’s book Mindset: The New Psychology of Success. ((Dweck (2006).
+Mindset: The New Psychology of Success.
+Ballantine Books.))

 Your mindset is the view you have of your qualities and characteristics; specifically, where they come from and whether they can change.
 A fixed mindset comes from the belief that your qualities are carved in stone.
 A growth mindset comes from the belief that your basic qualities are things you can cultivate through effort.
 Our abilities, while sometimes naturally inclined, are largely the result of effort and hard work, which the growth mindset encourages.